The Titanium Marker in Breast Biopsy: Should You Worry?

 “I had titanium markers in both breasts after a stereotactic biopsy.
 Since then, I have had some bad reactions with rashes all over and nonstop itching.
 Has anyone else experienced this?” – Melanie

-"It was definitely the clip that was causing my pain.
+“It was definitely the clip that was causing my pain.
 I suffered for four straight weeks, even had to be hospitalized.
 The day the clip was removed the pain in my breast was gone.
-To be honest the whole experience was quite traumatic- The Dr. who put the clip in me acted like there was no way it could be bothering me.
-Sure enough though it was.
-I was so ill from the clip, losing weight, unable to work, vomiting from the pain, etc., that I could not have continued to live a productive life with it in"¦ It seems like the medical community is NOT acknowledging that women are being bothered by these clips." - Butterfly 9773_
+To be honest, the whole experience was quite traumatic.
+The doctor who put the clip in me acted like there was no way it could be bothering me.
+Sure enough, though, it was.
+I was so ill from the clip, losing weight, unable to work, vomiting from the pain, etc., that I could not have continued to live a productive life with it in… It seems like the medical community is NOT acknowledging that women are being bothered by these clips.” - Butterfly 9773

-The comments above all come from this site, from women (or their caregivers) concerned about pain and other symptoms that began after a breast biopsy, and continue unabated.
+The comments above were all posted to this site, from women (or their caregivers) concerned about pain and other symptoms that began after a breast biopsy and continue unabated.
 These readers attribute their reactions to a titanium clip inserted during the biopsy.

 What’s going on here?

 Some background, for those of you unfamiliar with a breast biopsy: When a lump or other suspicious mass is found in your breast (either by mammogram, or because you’ve felt it yourself), your doctor will try to identify what it is, usually by further diagnostic tests: additional mammogram views, an ultrasound, or perhaps an MRI.